hfiref0x/KDU/README.md

 KDU comes with full source code.
 In order to build from source you need Microsoft Visual Studio 2019 and later versions.
 For driver builds you need Microsoft Windows Driver Kit 10 and/or above.

 Complete working binaries include: kdu.exe (main executable) and drv64.dll (drivers database).
 They must reside in the same directory that must have R/W access enabled for kdu.exe.
 All binaries MUST BE compiled in "Release" configuration.
+In order to use providers that require Microsoft Symbols usage you need to put dbghelp.dll and symsrv.dll from the Debugging Tools For Windows into KDU directory.

 # Utils and Notes